mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     d,c
     d,a

-We want to produce data that looks like this
+We produce data that looks like the following:

     {'a': ['b', 'c', 'd'],
      'b': ['a', 'd'],
      'd': ['c', 'a']}

-But instead of `a, b, c` we'll have words from a long book, *The Tale of Two Cities*
+But instead of `a, b, c` we use words from a long book, *The Tale of Two Cities*

     it, was